 Crisis Help and Information

-Multiple options for connecting with behavioral health care specialists and/or trained peers during a mental health or substance use crisis are outlined.
-Information about planning for future crises is included.
+This list provides options for connecting with behavioral health care specialists and/or trained peers during a mental health or substance use crisis.

 Locating Mental Health Care Providers